-Figure 6: Corresponding sub-blocks for a chroma CB in I slice.
+Figure 6: Corresponding sub-blocks for a chroma CB in I slice

 Chroma prediction modes from spatial neighbouring blocks:

-5 chroma prediction modes from left, above, below-left, above-right, and above-left spatial neighbouring blocks
+5 chroma prediction modes: from left, above, below-left, above-right, and above-left spatially neighbouring blocks

 Planar and DC modes

-Derived modes are added, those intra modes are obtained by adding −1 or +1 to the angular modes which are already included into the list
+Derived modes are added, these intra modes are obtained by adding −1 or +1 to the angular modes which are already included into the list

 Vertical, horizontal, mode 2

 A pruning process is applied whenever a new chroma intra mode is added to the candidate list.
-The non-CCLM chroma intra mode candidates list size is finally trimmed to 5.
-For the mode signalling, a flag is first signalled whether one of CCLM modes or one of traditional chroma intra prediction mode is used.
-Then few more flags may be followed to specify the exact chroma prediction mode used for the current chroma CBs.
+The non-CCLM chroma intra mode candidates list size is then trimmed to 5.
+For the mode signalling, a flag is first signalled to indicate whether one of the CCLM modes or one of the traditional chroma intra prediction mode is used.
+Then a few more flags may follow to specify the exact chroma prediction mode used for the current chroma CBs.

 Four-tap intra interpolation filter

-Four-tap intra interpolation filters are utilized to improve the directional intra prediction accuracy.
-In HEVC, a two-tap linear interpolation filter has been used to generate the intra prediction block in the directional prediction modes (i.e., excluding Planar and DC predictors).
-In the JEM, two types of four-tap interpolation filters are used: Cubic interpolation filters for block with size smaller than or equal to 64 samples, and Gaussian interpolation filters for block with size larger than 64 samples.
+In HEVC, a two-tap linear interpolation filter is used to generate the intra prediction block in the directional prediction modes (i.e., excluding the planar and DC predictors).
+In the JEM, four-tap intra interpolation filters are used for directional intra prediction filtering.
+Two types of four-tap interpolation filters are used: cubic interpolation filters for blocks with size smaller than or equal to 64 samples, and Gaussian interpolation filters for block with size larger than 64 samples.
 The parameters of the filters are fixed according to block size, and the same filter is used for all predicted samples, in all directional modes.

 Boundary prediction filters

-In HEVC, after the intra prediction block has been generated for VER and HOR intra modes, the left-most column and top-most row of the prediction samples are further adjusted, respectively.
-Here this method is further extended to several diagonal intra modes, and boundary samples up to four columns or rows are further adjusted using a two-tap (for intra mode 2 & 34) or a three-tap filter (for intra mode 3-6 & 30-33).
-Examples of the boundary prediction filters for intra mode 34 and 30-33 are shown in Figure 7, and the boundary prediction filters for intra mode 2 and 3-6 are similar.
+In HEVC, after the intra prediction block has been generated for the vertical or horizontal intra modes, the left-most column or top-most row of prediction samples are further adjusted, respectively.
+Here this method is further extended to several diagonal intra modes, and boundary samples up to four columns or rows are further adjusted using a two-tap (for intra modes 2 & 34) or three-tap filter (for intra modes 3–6 & 30–33).
+Examples of the boundary prediction filters for intra modes 34 and 30–33 are shown in Figure 7, and the boundary prediction filters for intra modes 2 and 3–6 are similar.

-Figure 7: Examples of boundary prediction filters for intra mode 30–34
+Figure 7: Examples of boundary prediction filters for intra modes 30–34

 Cross-component linear model prediction

-It was known that coding performance can be improved by utilizing the cross-component correlation existing even in YUV 4:2:0 video sequences.
-To reduce the cross-component redundancy, in cross-component linear model (CCLM) prediction mode, the chroma samples are predicted based on the reconstructed luma samples of the same block by using a linear model as follows:
+To reduce the cross-component redundancy, a cross-component linear model (CCLM) prediction mode is used in the JEM, for which the chroma samples are predicted based on the reconstructed luma samples of the same CU by using a linear model as follows: